PhD Overview and Timeline

 Preparation in the major field is evaluated in an oral examination by a qualifying committee.
 The examination has the dual purpose of verifying the adequacy of the student's preparation for undertaking research in a chosen field and of assessing the student's ability to synthesize knowledge already acquired.
-For details on arranging your Qualifying Exam, see the individual program pages.
+For details on arranging your Qualifying Exam, see the exam policies and the individual program pages linked therein.

 Upon successful completion of the qualifying examination, a committee chaired by the research supervisor is constituted to oversee the dissertation research.
 The dissertation must, in the judgment of the research committee, meet the standards of significant and original research.